 - Write a letter.
 Address it “Dear Stranger.”
-Write about the place where you live or a community where you feel at home.
-What makes it unique or unusual?
-Is there anything about your place or your community that you feel is misunderstood by people outside of it?
-What might help people understand it better?
 Fill a page or two, or more if you feel inspired.
 If you’d like, feel free to include a photo or a drawing or a recipe—anything that will fit in an envelope.
+Write your response to one of the following questions:

 - Print and sign the Dear Stranger release form.
-We cannot exchange letters without a signed release.
+If you don't have access to a printer, please use this online form.
+We cannot exchange letters without a release.

 - Mail your letter and signed release form to Dear Stranger c/o Oregon Humanities, 921 SW Washington St., #150, Portland, Oregon 97205

-When you write to Dear Stranger, your letter will be swapped with that of another writer from elsewhere in the state.
+When you write to Dear Stranger, your letter will be swapped with one from another writer.
 They will get your letter; you will get theirs.
 The exchange is anonymous, and you can share as little or as much information about yourself as you like.
 Please keep in mind that photos, even ones without people in them, may contain information that could be used to identify you.

-Letters will be mailed to participants on a rolling basis beginning in August 2018.
+Letters will be mailed to participants on a rolling basis beginning in March 2020.
 Letters will be mailed at the end of each month.
-We will continue exchanging letters received through October 26, 2018.
-Instructions for replying to your stranger will be included in your letter.
+We will continue exchanging letters received through May 30, 2020.

 If you have questions about Dear Stranger, contact Ben Waterhouse at firstname.lastname@example.org or (503) 241-0543, ext.
 122.